Forceu/barcodebuddy-documentation/docs/_build/html/_static/usage.rst

 The easiest option, ideally for testing out Barcode Buddy: Simply open the web ui and click on "Add barcode".
 Enter the barcode (use one line per barcode) and click on "Add".

-If you are using a barcode scanner, but don't want to attach it to Barcode Buddy (yet), you can also plug it into the device that runs the webbrowser and use it to enter the barcodes in the textfield.
+If you are using a barcode scanner, but don't want to attach it to Barcode Buddy (yet), you can also plug it into the device that runs the webbrowser and use it to enter the barcodes in the text field.
 Each line is parsed as a barcode.

 Adding Barcodes Automatically
 -----------------------------